docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     After running `setup config dkim`, your new DKIM key files (_and OpenDKIM config_) have been added to `/tmp/docker-mailserver/opendkim/`.

-    !!! info "Restart required"

-        After restarting DMS, outgoing mail will now be signed with your new DKIM key(s) :tada:

 === "Rspamd"